reillytilbury/coppafish/README.md

 ## Documentation
-For more information on coppafish's method, please see the [documentation](https://jduffield65.github.io/coppafish/) (some of this information will be out-dated).
+For more information on coppafish's method, please see the [documentation](https://jduffield65.github.io/coppafish/) here (some of this information will be out-dated).